msanatan/msanatan.github.io/blog/2014/small-website-go-flask-and-use-blueprints/index.md

 - flask
 ---

 It seems I've got into web development more and more.
-As I'm sticking to a language [I know and love](https://www.python.org/ "Python"), I'm using [Flask](http://flask.pocoo.org/ "Flask") - a super awesome microframework  based on the powerful Werkzeug and Jinja2 libraries.
-Why not [Django](https://www.djangoproject.com/ "Django")?
+As I'm sticking to a language I know and love, I'm using <a href="http://flask.pocoo.org" target="_blank" rel="nofollow noopener noreferrer">Flask</a> - a super awesome microframework  based on the powerful Werkzeug and Jinja2 libraries.
+Why not Django?
 No particular reason, I've used it before and just prefer how easy it is to get up and running with Flask!

 For those too lazy to follow the links (shame on you!) here's a basic Hello World in Flask to make you excited: